julieckim/sample-plant-narrative/README.md

 ## Quassia amara

 _Quassia amara_ is a plant named after Graman Kwasimukambe (also known as Kwasi), an Afrodescendant naturalist who lived in Surinam in the eighteenth century.
-This particular image of _Quassia amara_ was published in William Curtis' famed _The Botanical Magazine; Or, Flower-Garden Displayed_, one of the leading botanical publications of its time.
-The artist who created the image is Sydenham Edwards <span data-mouseover-image-zoomto="202,1764,1600,1447">Illustration caption</span>.
+This particular botanical illustration of _Quassia amara_ was published in William Curtis' famed _The Botanical Magazine; Or, Flower-Garden Displayed_, one of the leading botanical publications of its time.
+The artist who created the image is Sydenham Edwards.
+You can see his name in the caption <span data-mouseover-image-zoomto="202,1764,1600,1447">Illustration caption</span> at the bottom of the illustration.

 <param ve-image
        url="https://www.biodiversitylibrary.org/pageImage/469068"